 “The real-time information about real-world COVID-19 cases, vaccine effectiveness over time, and against new variants, etc., have opened people's eyes to the possibility of RWD.
 Without RWD, we would be in the dark.” – Head of RWE, large biopharma company

-Advanced analytical tools, self-service applications, and knowledge management systems are central components of a mature RWE capability, and most survey participants report that their organizations already have these in place today.
-More than two-thirds of surveyed respondents stated that their organizations provide a comprehensive suite of analytical tools for statisticians, data scientists, and analysts.
+Advanced analytical tools, self-service applications and knowledge management systems are central components of a mature RWE capability and most survey participants report that their organisations already have these in place today.
+More than two-thirds of surveyed respondents stated that their organisations provide a comprehensive suite of analytical tools for statisticians, data scientists and analysts.
 The greater availability of self-service analytical applications also has enabled business and citizen data scientists (who are data-savvy but can’t necessarily write code to generate insights) to quickly run RWD analyses (e.g., cohort creation, descriptive statistics, etc.) through user-friendly interfaces.
-In this year's survey, more than 80% of respondents reported that their organizations have self-service analytical and visualization tools compared to 58% in the 2020 survey.14
+In this year's survey, more than 80% of respondents reported that their organisations have self-service analytical and visualisation tools compared to 58% in the 2020 survey.14

-Survey findings also show that technology investments have laid the foundation for organizations to realize more significant benefits from using RWD/E. More than three-fourths of respondents reported that their organization's technology investments have created efficiencies in RWE generation (e.g., reducing time to insight) and enabled the use of new analysis methodologies (e.g., the use of AI).
+Survey findings also show that technology investments have laid the foundation for organisations to realise more significant benefits from using RWD/E. More than three-fourths of respondents reported that their organisation's technology investments have created efficiencies in RWE generation (e.g., reducing time to insight) and enabled the use of new analysis methodologies (e.g., the use of AI).

 In our previous RWE benchmarking study, most respondents expected the importance and application of RWD/E in R&D to increase significantly over the next two years.
-This year’s survey data shows organizations have already realized benefits from RWD/E use across several R&D use cases (figure 3).
-More than half of our survey respondents have used RWD/E to enable a data-driven understanding of disease progression in populations of interest, support label revisions related to safety, and make better decisions on development strategy.
+This year’s survey data shows organisations have already realised benefits from RWD/E use across several R&D use cases (figure 3).
+More than half of our survey respondents have used RWD/E to enable a data-driven understanding of disease progression in populations of interest, support label revisions related to safety and make better decisions on development strategy.

-Most of the interviewees opined that the pivotal role of RWE during the pandemic, coupled with the increased regulatory openness to its use, is likely to accelerate RWD/E application in R&D. During the next two to three years, more than half of the respondents expect their organizations to leverage RWD/E more frequently for more innovative and impactful R&D use cases.
-These include building regulatory-grade external control arms (ECAs), supporting label revisions related to product effectiveness, designing adaptive trials, and tokenizing data for long-term patient follow-ups (see sidebar, “Two ways that biopharma is leveraging RWD/E,” for more information).
+Most of the interviewees opined that the pivotal role of RWE during the pandemic, coupled with the increased regulatory openness to its use, is likely to accelerate RWD/E application in R&D. During the next two to three years, more than half of the respondents expect their organisations to leverage RWD/E more frequently for more innovative and impactful R&D use cases.
+These include building regulatory-mark external control arms (ECAs), supporting label revisions related to product effectiveness, designing adaptive trials and tokenising data for long-term patient follow-ups (see sidebar, “Two ways that biopharma is leveraging RWD/E,” for more information).
 Doing so requires collaboration between industry stakeholders to help streamline RWE use for regulatory submissions (see sidebar, “Developing a collective experience to evolve RWE use,” for more information).

 “Regulatory openness and acceptance have greatly accelerated the generation and use of RWE for drug development.
 There is no going back from this point.”